THE KOEHLER COLLECTION

 Becky has been composing since she was a teenager.
 Becky is a swift composer finding herself with a little phrase in her head and searching for a piece of paper (or napkin) to scribble down the idea.
 She tells me deciding the title for her finished piece is the hard part.
 I, on the other hand, work in reverse.
 My inspiration begins with a clear title or image, and then I fret as notes seem to come to me ever-so-slowly.

 My little sister was not shy about playing her twisty and intricate tunes.
 She played them at the high level competitions on the Northeast US & Canadian fiddle circuit.
 Other fiddlers took notice of her great tunes; several musicians have recorded her work on their own albums.
 I only wrote a couple tunes back in the day and was hesitant to share.
-In those early years, I fully embraced my role of arranger, writing lavishly 2 and 3 part harmonies for dozens of tunes.
+In those early years, I fully embraced my role of arranger, writing lavishly 3-5 part harmonies for dozens of tunes.
 That was where I felt at ease, and never fancied myself a tunesmith.

 THE KOEHLER SISTERS • BIO